 Hints:

-Your child should know that homework starts at school and by LISTENING to the teacher’s instructions, he/she will know:
+know that homework starts at school and by LISTENING to the teacher’s instructions,

 • WHAT to do;